SkylineCommunications/dataminer-docs/user-guide/Cloud_Platform/CloudAdminApp/Managing_cloud-connected_nodes.md

 1. Click the *Manage nodes* button at the top of the pane on the left.

-1. To upgrade all installed DxMs to the latest version, click *Install latest available versions*.
+1. To upgrade all DxMs installed on a node to the latest version, click *Install latest available versions*.
 Alternatively, to upgrade specific DxMs only, click the *Upgrade* button for those DxMs.

    > [!NOTE]
    > If a node has a higher DxM version installed than the current version, a *Downgrade* button will be displayed instead.